top of page

 Speculative System, 2025

-Animal Constitution is a post-legal system that considers how language shapes our understanding of nonhuman life.
-The work begins from the premise that existence comes before the structures that attempt to define it.
-In contemporary discourse, animal rights often appear as a sign of ethical progress, yet the very act of granting rights also absorbs the nonhuman into human categories of law, governance, and representation.
-The project asks what happens when these linguistic and legal structures become the primary way we perceive other forms of life.
+Animal Constitution is a post-legal system that looks at how language shapes the way we understand nonhuman life.
+The project starts from a simple idea: existence comes first, and the systems we build to define it come later.
+Today, animal rights are often framed as ethical progress, but the act of granting rights also pulls nonhuman life into human systems of law, governance, and representation.
+This work asks what happens when those linguistic and legal systems become the main way we see and relate to other forms of life.

-The system is built around twelve axioms, each rendered as a Law Card.
-Selecting a card triggers the appearance of a creature and produces a subtle shift in the surrounding environment.
-These changes are incremental rather than dramatic, as if the world is adjusting itself in response to each linguistic input.
-After three selections, the system reaches overload and collapses.
-Nothing resolves; the environment simply stops carrying the logic that once held it together.
-Visitors are not asked to play or perform but to witness how a world organized by legal language begins to fracture under its own weight.
+The system is organized around twelve axioms, each presented as a Law Card.
+When a visitor selects a card, a creature appears and the surrounding environment shifts slightly.
+These changes are subtle rather than dramatic, as if the world is slowly recalibrating itself in response to each piece of legal language.
+After three selections, the system reaches a point of overload and collapses.
+There is no resolution.
+The environment simply stops functioning under the logic that once structured it.
+Visitors are not asked to play or perform, but to observe how a world built on legal language begins to break down under its own weight.

-The project consists of three material layers.
-I created the twelve Law Cards, sculpted and printed the twelve creature figures, designed their transparent orb packaging, and wrote the system manual that defines how each axiom operates.
-I also structured the digital hall, how cards can be selected, how creatures appear, how the environment shifts, and how termination unfolds.
-My role centered on shaping both the visual system and the behavioral logic, ensuring that each component reflects the tension between language and existence.
+The project has three material layers.
+I designed the twelve Law Cards, sculpted and 3D-printed the twelve creature figures, created their transparent orb packaging, and wrote the system manual that defines how each axiom operates.
+I also designed the digital hall, including how cards are selected, how creatures appear, how the environment changes, and how the system eventually terminates.
+My role focused on shaping both the visual language and the system’s behavior, making sure each part reflects the tension between language and existence.

 Animal Constitution sits between environmental thinking and post-human ethics.
-Instead of arguing for or against the idea of animal rights, the work focuses on how the language of rights itself reorganizes what we think we are seeing.
-When the system finally breaks, what remains is not a message but a space where existence becomes visible again, without needing to be named.
+Rather than arguing for or against animal rights, the project focuses on how the language of rights reorganizes what we think we are seeing.
+When the system finally collapses, what remains is not a clear message, but a moment where existence becomes visible again, without needing to be named.

 bottom of page